Couples Therapy

 PROVIDING EVIDENCE-BASED THERAPIES FOR COUPLES OF ALL AGES AND RELATIONSHIP STATUSES

-For more than a decade, Dr. Tomassetti has worked with couples at all stages of their relationship, including before marriage and after divorce.
-Like individual therapy, the reasons that couples seek counseling are myriad.
-Some couples engage in therapy to prepare for cohabitation, recover from infidelity, reconnect following familial conflict or loss, improve communication, or to more effectively co-parent after a separation or divorce.
 Whatever your reason for initiating services, Dr. Tomassetti will work alongside you and your partner to foster an environment where you feel safe to voice concerns, explore goals for treatment, and identify concrete behavioral changes to implement.

 Through the use of evidence-based practices, Dr. Tomassetti equips couples with tools to become solution-focused in their relationship, creating a shift in perspective from pointing out weaknesses to acknowledging and appreciating one another’s strengths and differences.
 Adopting more adaptive behaviors and perspectives allows for growth and improvement in each couple’s relational well-being, which can positively impact other aspects of one’s life, within and outside of the couple’s relationship.
-Continue reading below to learn more about the types of evidence-based couples therapy offered by Dr. Tomassetti.

 Integrative Behavioral Couples Therapy (IBCT)